Disney World’s 50th Anniversary Guide – Dining, Shows, Rides & More

 One of the most exciting parts of this Disney anniversary celebration is the slate of new attractions.
 Remy’s Ratatouille Adventure – and the new France Pavilion expansion – officially opened its doors to guests on October 1, 2021, helping to kick off The World’s Most Magical Celebration.
 This playful ride shrinks guests to the size of a rat as they join the Little Chef on a rollicking scurry through the kitchen, dining room, and walls of Gusteau’s restaurant.

 Set to open in early-to-mid 2022, TRON: Lightcycle Power Run at Magic Kingdom is an exciting roller coaster that originated at Shanghai Disneyland and is changing the face of Tomorrowland from retro to futuristic.
-Meanwhile, the Guardians of the Galaxy: Cosmic Rewind at Epcot is an all-new roller coaster featuring cars that will rotate 360 degrees.
-The Guardians of the Galaxy coaster doesn’t yet have an opening date, but we’re hopeful it will be ready by Fall 2022.
+Meanwhile, Guardians of the Galaxy: Cosmic Rewind at Epcot, which opened in May 2022, is an all-new roller coaster featuring cars that rotate 360 degrees and a killer soundtrack.

 New Disney World Restaurants